Killing Castro (film): Production

-In December 2023, it was announced that a biographical drama film based on the true events of Fidel Castro visited New York City in 1960.
+In December 2023, it was announced that a biographical drama film based on the true events of Fidel Castro’s visit to New York City in 1960 was being made.
 Al Pacino, Diego Boneta, Xolo Maridueña, KiKi Layne, Alexander Ludwig, Ron Livingston, Kendrick Sampson, Nicole Beharie, Logan Marshall-Green, Titus Welliver, and Paul Ben-Victor rounded out the cast, with principal photography beginning that month.

 Release

-Killing Castro screened in the industry market at the Toronto International Film Festival in September 2025, but does not yet have a confirmed public premiere date.
+Killing Castro screened in the industry market at the Toronto International Film Festival in September 2025.
+It premiered at the Tribeca Festival on June 9, 2026.